-- (c) A marketplace provider that makes or facilitates a substantial number of remote sales or a person who is required to report remote sales must file with the department an application for a certificate of registration electronically. - (g)(f) As used in this paragraph, the term "exhibitor" means a person who enters into an agreement authorizing the display of tangible personal property or services at a convention or a trade show.
-The following provisions apply to the registration of exhibitors as dealers under this chapter: - 1.
-An exhibitor whose agreement prohibits the sale of tangible personal property or services subject to the tax imposed in this chapter is not required to register as a dealer. - 2.
-An exhibitor whose agreement provides for the sale at wholesale only of tangible personal property or services subject to the tax imposed by this chapter must obtain a resale certificate from the purchasing dealer but is not required to register as a dealer. - 3.
+(f) As used in this paragraph, the term "exhibitor" means a person who enters into an agreement authorizing the display of tangible personal property or services at a convention or a trade show.
+The following provisions apply to the registration of exhibitors as dealers under this chapter:

+1. An exhibitor whose agreement prohibits the sale of tangible personal property or services subject to the tax imposed in this chapter is not required to register as a dealer.

+- 2. An exhibitor whose agreement provides for the sale at wholesale only of tangible personal property or services subject to the tax imposed by this chapter must obtain a resale certificate from the purchasing dealer but is not required to register as a dealer. - 3.
 An exhibitor whose agreement authorizes the retail sale of tangible personal property or services subject to the tax imposed by this chapter must register as a dealer and collect the tax on such sales. - 4.
-An exhibitor who makes a remote mail order sale

-1101 pursuant to s.
+An exhibitor who makes a $\underline{\text{remote}}$ mail order sale pursuant to s.
 212.0596 must register as a dealer.